yurishkuro/opentracing-tutorial/java/src/main/java/lesson01/README.md

 If we run the program now, we should see a span logged:

 ```
-$ go run ./lesson01/hello.go Bryan
+$ ./run.sh lesson01.solution.Hello Bryan
-2017/09/22 20:26:49 Initializing logging reporter
+[lesson01.solution.Hello.main()] INFO com.uber.jaeger.Configuration - Initialized tracer=Tracer(...)
 Hello, Bryan!
-2017/09/22 20:26:49 Reporting span 5642914c078ef2f0:5642914c078ef2f0:0:1
+[lesson01.solution.Hello.main()] INFO com.uber.jaeger.reporters.LoggingReporter - Span reported: 76509ca0cd333055:76509ca0cd333055:0:1 - say-hello
 ```

 If you have Jaeger backend running, you should be able to see the trace in the UI.

 ### Annotate the Trace with Tags and Logs

 Right now the trace we created is very basic.
-If we call our program with `hello.go Susan` instead of `hello.go Bryan`, the resulting traces will be nearly identical.
+If we call our program with `Hello Susan` instead of `Hello Bryan`, the resulting traces will be nearly identical.
 It would be nice if we could capture the program arguments in the traces to distinguish them.

 One naive way is to use the string `"Hello, Bryan!"` as the _operation name_ of the span, instead of `"say-hello"`.